vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 113

-Vaišvānara-Vidya, Pañca-'gni-Vidya etc. "20 Nyasa-Vidya is Prapatti or Surrender (to God).
-It is the same as Šaraṇā-gati or Capitu- lation (to God) as the Refuge (or harbour), as defined in the Verse:-
+Vaiśvānara-Vidya, Pañca-'gni-Vidya etc. "20 Nyasa-Vidya is Prapatti or Surrender (to God).
+It is the same as Śaraṇā-gati or Capitu- lation (to God) as the Refuge (or harbour), as defined in the Verse:-

-"Prapatti or Šaranagati is imploring, with abounding love, God alone as the Way for consummation of aspirations otherwise unattain-
+"Prapatti or Śaranagati is imploring, with abounding love, God alone as the Way for consummation of aspirations otherwise unattain-

 able

 1 231

-This (Way,) which guarantees the Spiritual End (Moksha) at the end of the present body, pre- cludes the necessity of the state of being (vividly) conscious of God at the time of death,* requires but once to be done, is designated Nyāsa (lying or leaning on God), Šaranagati (He
+This (Way,) which guarantees the Spiritual End (Moksha) at the end of the present body, pre- cludes the necessity of the state of being (vividly) conscious of God at the time of death,* requires but once to be done, is designated Nyāsa (lying or leaning on God), Śaranagati (He

 2 Consult the Table of the Vidyās in my Bhaga- vad-Gita.
 Pp. 129-130.